Science review: Biochar’s impact on disease

 - Biochar added to peat-perlite based potting mixes at 5% incorporation rate aided resistance to stem cankers caused by two Phytophthora sp. – red oak and red maple studied as important landscape tree species in the USA (Zwart and Kim, 2012).

-- Biochar added at 3 and 5% by weight to tomato and pepper grown in containers with soil or coir-tuff substrate was able to significantly reduce leaf symptoms of two common fungal pathogens powdery mildew and grey mould.
+- Biochar added at 3 and 5% by weight to tomato and pepper are grown in containers with soil or coir-tuff substrate was able to significantly reduce leaf symptoms of two common fungal pathogens powdery mildew and grey mould.
 Whole plant peppers after 60 days had 59% infection with powdery mildew with no biochar and only 17% infection with 5% biochar.
 Grey mould in tomato after 59 days was significantly reduced from 66% infection untreated to 2% with 3 % biochar.
 Broad mites were also present in the tunnels where the trial took place.
 Biochar in the pepper crop reduced infection from 18% (no biochar) to 6% leaf infection with 5% biochar.
 The authors suggested that low levels of residual tars in biochar were causing an induced resistance to the diseases and pest (Elad et al. 2010).

 - Jaiswal et al. (2018) found that exudates of enzymes from pathogenic fungi (Fusarium oxysporum was studied) were adsorbed and substantially deactivated by two biochars (eucalyptus wood and biochar from pepper plant waste from a greenhouse).
-The exudates were tested on tomato seedlings and showed considerable reduction of root rot.
+The exudates were tested on tomato seedlings and showed a considerable reduction of root rot.
 This was put forward as one, but not the only, effect of biochar at reducing soil-borne diseases.

 Zwart and Kim (2012) grew tree seedlings of red oak (Quercus rubra) in 0.5 litre pots, and Red Maple (Acer rubrum) in 2.5 litre pots of peat/perlite mix with 0,5,10 or 20% added biochar.
 These trees are important landscape species in Eastern and Central USA.